olorolor/tableau-mcp/README.md

 ### Viewer-Focused Content Filtering

-This MCP server is optimized for Tableau viewers by restricting content search results to viewer-relevant types.
-This enhancement provides:
+This MCP server is optimized for Tableau viewers by restricting content search results to viewer-relevant types. **By default, creator-focused content types are filtered out** to provide a cleaner experience for end users.

-- **Focused Search Results**: Automatically filters out creator-focused content types (datasources, tables, flows, etc.)
-- **Configurable Content Types**: Easily customize which content types are searchable via environment variables
-- **Improved User Experience**: Viewers see only the content they can interact with (workbooks, views, projects, collections)

 **Default Allowed Types:**
 - `datasource` - Published data sources